Parts of Atlantic Canada cleaning up after three days of heavy rain and powerful wind

 Share:

+Shortages of bread, milk and other staples were reported Thursday from communities in southwestern Newfoundland left isolated by a storm that dumped almost 200 millimetres of rain on the area, washing out roads and bridges.

-Work crews fanned out across eastern Nova Scotia and southwestern Newfoundland on Thursday to repair roads, bridges and culverts washed out by torrential rainfall that hammered parts of the region for three days.
+And in eastern and northern Nova Scotia, work crews fanned out to pump water out of basements and repair roads inundated by torrential rainfall that had hammered parts of Atlantic Canada for three days.

+In the coastal town of Port aux Basques, in the southwestern corner of Newfoundland, repairs were underway on many roads, including the Trans-Canada Highway, and a helicopter was used Wednesday to rescue some residents trapped in a yurt - a round, tent-like shelter typically made from canvas and large poles.

 In Nova Scotia, almost 30 roads and bridges were closed by the time the rain stopped on Wednesday.
 Most of the damage was reported in Antigonish County, in northeastern Nova Scotia, and in Victoria and Inverness counties in northern Cape Breton.

-Nova Scotia Premier Tim Houston said Thursday that damage from the storm is significant.
-“It's probably at least $7 million, so it will trigger federal programming,” Houston told reporters.
-“There's a lot of work to be done to rebuild, repair, restore.”
+Nova Scotia Premier Tim Houston said Thursday it would cost at least $7 million to repair the damage, adding that the province would apply for federal funds.
+“There's a lot of work to be done to rebuild, repair, restore,” he said.

 In Ingonish River, N.S., on the east side of the Cabot Trail, flooding and washouts were reported amid heavy downpours that dumped 278 mm of rain on the tiny community.
-On Thursday, the road between Neils Harbour and Ingonish remained impassable, Parks Canada said.
+On Thursday, the road between Neils Harbour and Ingonish remained impassable, leaving both communities isolated.

 “This week's storm has hit our province, our people and our transportation infrastructure hard,” Nova Scotia's acting public works minister, Allan MacMaster, said in a statement.
 “Our first priority is making sure people are safe, so please check in with your neighbours, especially seniors.”